yeganeahmadnejad/blue-green/README.md

 #ansible-playbook --extra-vars 'tag=2.0' bluegreen.yaml -i inventory/sample/hosts.yml

-by tag variable we specify version of deploymen, if the newer version of deployment is healthy, application will be updated without any down time else the older healthy version will stay as our stable deployment. also it's possible to rollback to the previous versions by specifying the tag.
+by tag variable we specify version of deployment, if the newer version of deployment is healthy, application will be updated without any down time else the older healthy version will stay as our stable deployment. also it's possible to rollback to the previous versions by specifying the tag.